bilkusg/greenclone/README.md

    * /M - don't copy regular files, only reparse points  and the directory hierarchy.
 Useful for a quick fix for what robocopy leaves out
    * /H - if source and destination are on the same filesystem, copy files by hardlinking from source to dest.
 Useful for making a space-efficient capture of what's already there, just before clobbering it.
    * /M - only copy reparse points and the directory structure
+   * /LOGFILE filename - log all actions to the specified file
-   * /V - verbose - report progress of files during transfer
+   * /V - verbose reporting
+   * /VV - very verbose reporting mainly useful for debugging
    * /Q - quiet - only report errors
    * /XP - do not copy files matching the path supplied as the next parameter ( can be repeated )
    * /XL - the next parameter is a filename containing lines each of which is an exclude path ( can be repeated)

+Return result is 0 on success, -1 if command line error and otherwise the number of files which failed for some reason.

 As a simple example which will probably cover most usage:
 For making backups from an in-use filesystem to a remote possibly non-windows share, do: